reshmabidikar/slate/source/includes/_subscription.md

 The reason for all this complexity is to allow to control entitlement and billing date separately, and also avoid users to have to compute dates to achieve certain behavior by relying on well defined policies.

-**Other Notes**
+**Other Notes:**
-If a subscription is created with a future date and if the cancel method is invoked for immediate cancellation, the cancellation takes effect only after the subscription creation date is reached.
+* If a subscription is created with a future date and if the cancel method is invoked for immediate cancellation, the cancellation takes effect only after the subscription creation date is reached.
 Thus, the subscription remains in `PENDING` state until the subscription creation date is reached after which it is moved to the `CANCELLED` state.

 **Returns**